-IOTA21 partnerships are many and vital.
+IOTA partnerships are many and vital.
 Through collaboration we are able to make amazing things happen.
 We are grateful for the funding support of state and federal government for specific aspects of our program and the many arts sector and community partnerships that bring expertise and colour to the whole event.

-IOTA21 gratefully acknowledges the support of so many:
+IOTA gratefully acknowledges the support of so many:

-State Government of Western Australia through the Department of Local Government, Sport and Cultural Industries;
+State Government of Western Australia through the Department of Local Government, Sport and Cultural Industries; and Lotterywest

-The Australian Government through the Office for the Arts, Australian Cultural Diplomacy Grants Program, the Australia Council for the Arts, the Australian ASEAN Council;
+The Australian Government through the Office for the Arts, Australian Cultural Diplomacy Grants Program, the Australia Council for the Arts, the Australian ASEAN Council

-Festival Partner: Mundaring Arts Centre.
+Festival Partner: Mundaring Arts Centre

 Festival Venue Partners

 Across the state of Western Australia, galleries, museums and community groups are organising events to align with the Craft Triennial and its themes.
 Galleries and craft groups from Port Hedland to Albany will present exhibitions, workshops, demonstrations, and talks – forming the festival program around the key exhibitions of IOTA21: Indian Ocean Craft Triennial.

 Interested in being an IOTA partner?